 There is nice variety in the terrain, too, with a number of wetland areas in play, as well as tracts of exposed sand.

 The bunkering is strategic, and natural- framing the fairways and greens nicely.

 The green complexes seem to fit the land, and we found the greens beautifully manicured- like all the courses at Pinehurst.

 There was enough movement to make putting interesting, but not overdone.

-The signature hole at no 7. is the par 3 sixteenth hole called Jones' Fingers after the architect Rees Jones.
+- hole 16, the signature hole at no 7. is the par 3 called Jones' Fingers (after the architect Rees Jones).